 The Diono Radian RXT is one of the best seats on the car seat market right now for extended rear-facing, even if it’s no longer one of the newest.
 With the ability to rear-face until 45 pounds and continue forward-facing for a while longer, the Diono Radian RXT is well worth consideration as a safe, secure car seat for newborns through elementary-aged children.

 Today, instead of reviewing the Diono Rainier, Radian R120, or Radian R100, I’m going to take a closer look at the Diono RXT All-In-One Convertible Car Seat.
-Much like the RXT in 2017 before the recall I mentioned above, the RXT is still essentially the same seat since its release; weight and height limits haven’t changed, although fabrics have been tweaked slightly.
+Much like the RXT in 2017 before the recall I mentioned above, the RXT is still essentially the same seat it has been since its release several years ago; weight and height limits haven’t changed, although fabrics have been tweaked slightly.
 It’s still one of the best seats on the market for extended rear-facing.
 Our full review is below, and you can buy the Diono Radian RXT here.

 Diono Radian RXT Limits for Weight and Height